A community synagogue for progressive Conservative Judaism, welcoming to all.

 The Funeral Service

 The Rabbi officiates and leads the mourners in prayer, selection from the Psalms and the chanting of the traditional memorial prayer, El Malei Rachamim.
+A cantor is often present as well alongside or in place of the Rabbi if s/he is not available.
 The Rabbi and a few individuals selected by the family may offer a eulogy to the deceased.
 Sharing fond memories at this moment serves to ease the pain and keep in mind the legacy of the deceased.

 Dress for the funeral should befit the solemnity of the occasion.
 In waiting for the Service to commence, one should conduct oneself with respect for the deceased and the family.
 One should refrain from socializing and loud conversation.